 Fig. 3.
 IGJE application to the positioning of antennas.
 For the sake of clarity, off-diagonal blocks have been omitted.
 The primed positions indicate that the block contains the antenna:

-- a) block status after the first stage of the IGJE; - b) block status before resuming the IGJE for analyzing the antenna in position #2.
+b) block status before resuming the IGJE for analyzing the antenna in position #2.